u7484835/RiskAI/README.md

     poetry install

-Finally, you can test that IMPSY works:

-    poetry run ./run_riskAI.py --help

 ## How to use

-*This is in progress, will be filled in later.
-Currently using a template from Charles Martin's IMPSY project.*

-Graph test is run using

-poetry run python tests/graphTests.py

-Main is run using

-poetry run python run_riskAI.py
+The main executable can be run using the command ```poetry run python run_riskAI.py```.
+This will execute a function which guides all functionality implemented for the RiskAI project.
+To run the rudimentary tests implemented, use the command ```poetry run python tests/<testName>.py```.
+An example would be ```poetry run python tests/graphTests.py```.
+Each test was intended for proof of concept tests during implementation rather than validity of the programs so they may not be very useful.

+## Questions?
+Contact me

+If you'd like any further information or explanation about the repo, please contact me at u7488435@anu.edu.au.
+I'd be happy to help.

 ## Credits

 The layout of this repository, the README, and package choices have been modelled off of Charles Martin's IMPSY project.
-Huge hat tip to him for the inspiraration for  the foundation of this project.
+Huge hat tip to him for the inspiraration for the underlying foundation of this project.
 You can find the project [here](https://github.com/cpmpercussion/imps.git)